bruce-hill/blang/README.md

 # Blang

-Blang is a small, statically typed, compiled imperative language with ergonomic syntax.
+Blang is a small, statically typed, garbage-collected, compiled imperative language with ergonomic syntax.
 It uses [QBE](https://c9x.me/compile/) as a backend IR, and compiles from there to assembly code and then to a binary.

 ## Example